IN UNISON Scholars

 Shelby Terrell, clarinet

 Shelby Terrell is a Sophomore at Southern Illinois University Edwardsville (SIUE) who began playing the clarinet in 5th grade.
-Shelby played for St. Charles County Youth Orchestra (SCCYO) for 6 years while participating in the St. Louis Symphony Peer-to-Peer.
+Shelby played for St. Charles County Youth Orchestra (SCCYO) for 6 years while participating in the St. Louis Symphony Orchestra’s Peer to Peer.
 She has had many opportunities to use her talents as she currently plays with the St. Charles Community College Orchestra and in the SIUE concert band.

 She is currently a CODES SCHOLAR (Community Oriented Digital Engagement Scholar) at Southern Illinois University of Edwardsville and a member of the collegiate chapter National Society of Black Engineers as Shelby is a computer science major.
-She also recently played with the Meridian Clarinet Quartet as a member of their clarinet choir for a community concert alongside her peer mentor Tzuying Huang.
+She also recently played with the Meridian Clarinet Quartet as a member of their clarinet choir for a community concert alongside her SLSO coach Tzuying Huang.

 Shelby plans to continue to play her clarinet during college due to the profound impact it has had on her life and has chosen music as her minor to continue exploring her joy of music.

 “Becoming an SLSO IN UNISON Scholar will fortify my musical foundation.
-The Peer-to-Peer Program has sculpted me into the clarinetist I am today, thanks to exceptional mentors who guided every step.
+Peer to Peer has sculpted me into the clarinetist I am today, thanks to exceptional mentors who guided every step.
 Grateful for these transformative experiences, I aim to inspire and encourage others as a mentor within the SLSO IN UNISON Scholar program.
 This opportunity will deepen my musical expertise and leadership skills, empowering me to contribute meaningfully to the community and nurture future generations of musicians.”